sdrfnord/Snoopy/README.md

 1. Collect Probe SSIDs from nearby wireless devices
 2. Offer a Rogue Access Point for nearby wireless devices to connect to

 Collected probe requests (e.g. Bob's iPhone looking for BTHomeHub-4123) are uploaded to the Snoopy server at regular intervals.
-All devices that associate to the Rogue AP have have their Internet served via the Snoopy Server.
+All devices that associate to the Rogue AP have their Internet served via the Snoopy Server.

 b.
 Server Software
 -------------------
-The server populates all probe requests into a database, and uses Wigle to determine GPS coordinates, and Google Maps to determine street addresses (and street view photographs).
+The server populates all probe requests into a database, and uses [Wigle][] to determine GPS coordinates, and [Google Maps][] to determine street addresses (and street view photographs).
 This means that if you're probing for your home network, I may get a photograph of your house.

 Each Drone connects to the server over OpenVPN, and has its own subnet.
 Associated clients receive an IP address from the Drone, and route traffic via it.
 This means that on the server we can match client IP addresses (and therefore MAC addresses) to internet activity.